hernantz/blog/content/its-the-competition-stupid.md

-Politicians tend to think that laws rule reality, and ban drugs consumption and commerce, which created corruption and addicts cannot be treated since they don't fit in government budgets and since it's an ilegal activity it cannot be tracked?.
+Politicians tend to think that laws rule reality, and ban drugs consumption and commerce, which created corruption and addicts cannot be treated since they don't fit in government budgets and since it's an ilegal activity it cannot be tracked?. https://www.youtube.com/watch?v=k8vVEbCquMw
-Governments believe that reality can be shaped by laws. https://www.youtube.com/watch?v=k8vVEbCquMw

 ### Governments don't have enough competition